 Allen Institute for AI’s Semantic Scholar adds biomedical papers to its AI-sorted corpus

-Images hidden in Pokémon Go suggest new Pokémon might appear around Halloween
+Images hidden in Pokémon GO suggest new Pokémon might appear around Halloween

 Semantic Scholar, an effort to index scientific literature using natural language processing and other AI methods, has added tens of millions of papers to its trove, expanding from computer science into biomedical studies.
 It’s a good opportunity for people in more fields to try this useful tool.